haxies/describevideo/README.md

-# GrokVideoSummarizer
+# DescribeVideo

 ## Description
-GrokVideoSummarizer is an open-source Python tool that enables users to analyze and summarize short videos (e.g., 8-second clips) using the xAI Grok-4 API.
+Analyze and summarize short videos (e.g., 8-second clips) using the xAI Grok-4 API.
 It works by extracting frames from a video at a configurable interval (default: 2 frames per second), sending each frame to the Grok-4 model for detailed description, and then combining these descriptions into a cohesive summary of the video's content and events.
 This is particularly useful for sharing video context with LLMs that don't support direct video uploads, by converting videos into AI-interpretable frame-based narratives.

 ## Features
 - Extracts frames from local video files using OpenCV.